SoftInstigate/restheart-website/docs/tutorial.md

 }
 ```

+{: .bs-callout.bs-callout-info}
+The previous request changes the document created in the previous example as indicated in the request body.

 ## DELETE a document

-We are going to delete the previously edited document as follows:

 {% include restninja-example.html
     type="Request"